frappe/erpnext_documentation/user/manual/en/support/warranty-claim.md

 ### 2.1 Additional Options when Creating a Warranty Claim

 * **Status**: While creating a Warranty Claim, the status will be set as "Open".
 User can change the status to:
-    * Work In Progress: Fix/repairs are being done on the Item
+    * Work In Progress: Fix/repairs are being done on the Item.
     * Closed: The repairs have been done and the Warranty Claim is now closed.
     * Cancelled: The Warranty Claim was invalid and the claim was closed.
 * **Issue Date**: While creating the Warranty Claim, the current date will be captured.
 This field is editable.